The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/basic-guide.md

 (Esprit generation is only a minor consideration as this is largely standardized between different jobs.)

-There is also a dance partner calculator which you can use to determine exactly who the best value dance partner is.
+There is also a Dance Partner calculator which you can use to determine exactly who the best value Dance Partner is.
 It can be found [here](http://partnercalc.herokuapp.com).

-# Your rotation
+# Dancer Rotation

-Before reading this part of the guide, it might be wise to read up on all of Dancer’s abilities [here](/jobs/ranged/dancer/skills-overview/)
+Before reading this part of the guide, it might be wise to read up on all of Dancer’s abilities [here.](/jobs/ranged/dancer/skills-overview/)

 The backbone of Dancer's rotation is a set of four GCD combo actions that are simple, yet flexible.